 As organizations everywhere seek to achieve greater degrees of agility and competitive advantage, once-breakthrough technologies like cloud native and serverless are becoming increasingly mainstream as newer technologies like AI take hold.
 With the pace of digital transformation accelerating, IT departments need to not just keep pace but stay ahead – and CIOs and IT leaders need to ensure that their workforces are ready to take on this newly digital world.

 Having cutting-edge capabilities is one thing; having the skills to take advantage of them is another.
 In the traditional world, development was siloed with the focus on core Java, but IT departments of the future will depend on full-stack developers whose skills span the entire IT portfolio.

-But many organisations are held back in their digital journeys not just by a lack of next-generation digital skills but also by the absence of a plan for recruiting those skills and retaining them.
-For most IT organisations, building a sustainable digital- and future-ready workforce requires a complete overhaul of traditional approaches to training in favor of a new workplace culture.
+But many organizations are held back in their digital journeys not just by a lack of next-generation digital skills but also by the absence of a plan for recruiting those skills and retaining them.
+For most IT organizations, building a sustainable digital- and future-ready workforce requires a complete overhaul of traditional approaches to training in favor of a new workplace culture.